nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/Dashboard_Report_Configuration_Guide.md

 ---

-This comprehensive guide provides step-by-step instructions for creating all necessary dashboards and reports to support the DOI Permits system.
+This comprehensive guide provides step-by-step instructions for creating all necessary dashboards and reports to support the Nuvi Permit System.
 Each configuration is detailed with specific field mappings, formatting options, and best practices to ensure successful implementation.

 *Guide Version: 1.0*
 *Last Updated: September 3, 2025*
 *Compatibility: Salesforce Lightning Experience*